meilisearch/specifications/text/0034-telemetry-policies.md

-- Title: Anonymous Analytics Policy
+- title: Anonymous analytics policy
 - Started At: 2021-04-16
 - Updated At: 2021-10-13